dangitbobbeh/dangitbobbeh/README.md

 ⌚ **[Watch Inventory](https://github.com/dangitbobbeh/watch-inventory)** — Full-stack inventory management for luxury watch dealers.
 Features AI-powered CSV import that automatically maps any spreadsheet format, profit analytics, and multi-tenant auth.
 Built with Next.js, TypeScript, Prisma, and Claude API.

-🎤 **CrowdMeter** — iOS app for comedians to measure audience response in real-time.
+🎤 **CrowdMeter** — iOS app for performers to measure audience response in real-time.
 Exploring the intersection of performance and data.

+🎵**MusicMatch** — iOS app for users to connect to others listening to the same music in the same vicinity.
+Building social connections beyond the screen.

 ## Past Work